What is nonverbal communication: importance, types, and examples

 Nonverbal communication sets the tone for positivity in the workplace.
 Openness, respect, and inclusivity are portrayed through gestures, active listening, and inclusivity.

-Imagine the confusion your team members will go through when you appreciate them but follow it up with slow claps.
+Imagine your team members’ confusion when you appreciate them but follow up with slow claps.
 Sarcasm and contradictory gestures build up an imbalance in the workplace.
-Your team members lose trust and spend time trying to analyze your behavior.
+Your team members lose trust and spend time trying to analyze your behaviour.

-Build a centralized channel for sharing real-time information and updates using these7 best employee communication software.
+Build a centralized channel for sharing real-time information and updates using the best employee communication software.

-Giving out mixed signals puts your team members as well as your peers in a state of confusion.
-If there is a variation between what you say and your body gestures, your team members will have a difficult time perceiving the information.
+Giving out mixed signals puts your team members and your peers in a state of confusion.
+If there is a variation between what you say and your body gestures, your team members will have difficulty perceiving the information.

 To enhance your nonverbal methods of communication the following three elements play a very important role.
 This includes: